Evilmaax/Automated_Fraud_Detection_Classifier/README.md

 Grid Search CV is a module of the Scikit Learn library used to automate the parameter optimization process that XGB makes necessary.
 In addition to creating as many simulations as necessary through a data crossing, the tool is also capable of evaluating the performance of each of these arrangements using a metric defined by the user.

 To use it, we just need to define which parameters will be tested, which will be the possible values for each scenario and the number of Cross Validations (CV) to be performed.
 The CV value represents the number of divisions in which the dataset will be partitioned.
-The technique consists of generating <i>n<\i> cuts of the same size in order to achieve a greater variety of training and testing scenarios in a simulation.
+The technique consists of generating <i>n</i> cuts of the same size in order to achieve a greater variety of training and testing scenarios in a simulation.

 For example: If we use a dataset with 70 thousand records and define CV value being 7, then this dataset will be divided into 7 parts of 10000 records each.
 Subsequently, these 7 datasets will undergo training and validation, alternating which part is being used as test and training until all combinations are performed, as shown below.